gmoraleda/moraleda.info/source/cv.html.md

 - Exchange Semester 2009-2010: Karlstad Universitet – Computer Science

 ## 👨‍💻 Experience
-### iOS Developer | Cluno GmbH, Munich August 2018 – *Present*
+### Mobile Developer | Cluno GmbH, Munich August 2018 – *Present*
-Cluno App (Swift): Cluno is a new mobility concept base on a car subscription model.
-The iOS app allows users to browse a portfolio and go through the car booking process.
+Cluno App (Swift/Kotlin): Cluno is a new mobility concept base on a car subscription model.
+The iOS and Android apps allow users to browse a portfolio and go through the car booking process.
 Implementation of a profiling process to identify users and their purchasing power, including a solvency check.
 Maintenance and development of new features.
 Setup of the whole development infrastructure, including JIRA workflows, integration with Bitbucket and Bitrise as CI/CD platform.
-Implementation of best practices in the development workflow (Gitflow, Swiftformat, Swiftlint).
+Implementation of best practices in the development workflow (Gitflow, formatters, linters, pull-request review automation, etc.).

-**Technologies and tools:** Swift, Xcode, MVVM, MVC, RxSwift, GraphQL, AWS Cognito, Snapkit, Alamofire, GooglePlaces, Git, Zeplin, Bitrise, Firebase, Amplitude, Swift Package Manager, Dashing
+**Technologies and tools:** Swift, Kotlin, Xcode, Android Studio, MVVM, MVC, RxSwift, GraphQL, AWS Cognito, Snapkit, Alamofire, GooglePlaces, Git, Zeplin, Bitrise, Firebase, Amplitude, Swift Package Manager, Dashing, Ruby, CoffeeScript

 ***